Romket/FlashBackClient/README.md

-# FlashBack
+# FlashBack Server
+This is the server software for FlashBack

-A fast, lightweight, and highly customizeable command line backup software designed to connect multiple linux/unix systems to a central server.
+FlashBack is a fast, lightweight, and highly customizeable command line backup software designed to connect multiple systems to a central server.

 **NOTE: FLASHBACK IS STILL IN DEVELOPMENT!**